jonboylailam/cqrs-coffee-shop/README.md

-# Spring Starter
+# The Event sourcing, CQRS coffee shop

-Purpose of this project is to provide a good starting point for building a SprintHive service and to cover some basic tasks.
+The purpose of this project is to explore how to implement Event sourcing and CQRS.

 ## Running